M&S Plan A's goal is "only use plastic in our business

 How does a free plastic toy fit with this?

-We have launched a campaign calling for Marks & Spencer in the United Kingdom to cease their giveaway promotion, which is 75% plastic; throwaway, giveaway toys.
+We have launched a campaign calling for Marks & Spencer in the United Kingdom to cease their giveaway promotion, Little Shop, which is almost two-thirds plastic; throwaway, giveaway toys.

 On 10th July 2019 I received an email from one of my favourite shopping brands Marks and Spencers (M&S).
-M&S are a hugh billion pound turnover empire.
+M&S are a huge billion pound turnover empire.
 The email can be read HERE

 .
 It informed me about a promotion where for each £20 you spend in food shopping, you would receive a toy replicating in miniature a M&S product.